laiduy98/cose-19/report/report.md

 # Preprocessing

-The second part of this project is preprocessing.
-This step will first clean the data, including transfer the JSON file that be used in the dataset to pandas dataframe, which is more common to process.
-In the preprocessing block, we will remove the row with duplicated and empty abstract.
+The second part of this project is data preprocessing.
+It's important to mention, that at this step, we are using not only the metadata dataset, but also we are working with full collection of articles.
+- Transfering the JSON to CSV format
+- Dropping non-english papers
+- Cleaning the data
+   - Removing special characters
+   - Removing numbers
+   - Tokenisation
+   - Lemmatisation
+   - Stemming
+- Removing rows with duplicated and empty abstracts

+## Transfering the JSON to Data Frame format
+The original data is collected in json format, where each file is a representation of an article.
+However, it is impossible to use python preprocessing libraries on json artciles.
+We solved this issue by transfering all data from json collection into Pandas Data Frame.
+(Duy put some code here)

 ## Handling multiple languages